Alexandria’s Genesis: Purple Eyes Mutation Real or Fake

 In 2000, author Cameron Aubernon was writing a Daria fan fiction and thought it would be fun for some of her characters to have a genetic mutation she called Alexandria's Genesis.
 The characteristics of this mutation we have already listed above (purple eyes, no body hair, no menstruation yet still fertile, long lifespan, high metabolism), and as soon as Aubernon posted it online, they internet took over and it spread like wildfire.
 Since then Aubernon has explained and dispelled the myth on her blog.

 You will get articles on Alexandria's Genesis on websites like NewHealthGuide and Snopes.
 However, you won't be able to find Alexandria's Genesis on Wikipedia or WebMD.
 In case you are wondering why Alexandria's Genesis disease not on Wikipedia? here is the answer.

 Wikipedia is a user generated wiki websites with online editors that scrutinize the material published on it.
 Alexandria's Genesis wiki page on Wikipedia has been removed by Hyperdeath, one of the editors.
 His real name is "Chris Benton".
 He is a Ph.D. in theoretical physics from the University of Bath.
 Please find below his editorial remarks about the deletion of Alexandria's Genesis Wikipedia entry:

 I deleted this part because it appears to be some really cheesy legend spreading.
 The "Alexandria's Genesis" nonsense seems to be back.
 I have removed some ridiculous (and needless to say, completely unsubstantiated) claim about people with violet eyes not getting sick and living to 100.

 Finally, imagination is powerful than intelligence.
-It seems like sometime imagination becomes powerful than reality too.
-It is fun thing to have people with Alexandria's Genesis and all its mythological benefits, in fiction and comic books.
+It seems like sometimes imagination becomes powerful than reality too.
+It is a fun thing to have people with Alexandria's Genesis and all its mythological benefits, in fiction and comic books.